Fall Soccer Rules- Applicable for Men’s and Women’s Soccer

 Each team consists of eleven players with unlimited substitutes.
 A team may begin a game with a minimum of seven players.
-A maximum of six players per gender will be allowed on the field at a time, with a minimum of two per gender.
+A maximum of seven players per gender will be allowed on the field at a time, with a minimum of two per gender.
 Additonally, a maximum of six club level players will be allowed on the field at a time.
-The goalie must be designated to the referees and wear a jersey that is different from his/her teammates or opponents.
+The goalie must be designated to the referees and wear a jersey that is different from their teammates or opponents.
 Substitutions are unlimited and may be made during possession throw-ins, corner and goal kicks, scores and injuries.

 All undergraduate students and persons officially associated with a residential college who meet general eligibility requirements except former varsity soccer award winners and current varsity, junior varsity or freshmen teams players and graduate students are eligible to participate.
 Current players are those players who practiced, played or are on the active team rosters after September 25.
 Any instance involving special exceptions requires a review by the Athletic Secretaries Ad Hoc Eligibility Committee.